-If you’re looking for dark chocolate brown eggs that are almost to pretty to be real Black Copper Marans are your birds.
-They’re a midsized, dual purpose chicken that fit in perfectly in a backyard flock.
+If you’re looking for dark chocolate brown eggs that are almost too pretty to be real, Black Copper Marans are your birds.
+They’re a midsized, dual-purpose chicken that fits in perfectly in a backyard flock.

 Black Copper Marans didn’t become popular in America until the ’90s.
-Even now they’re not always easy to get you hands-on, they tend to sell out quickly and be more expensive than the more common breeds.
+Even now they’re not always easy to get your hands on, they tend to sell out quickly and be more expensive than the more common breeds.

 Today four color patterns are listed: Black, Black Copper, Wheaten, and White.
 In France, there are 10 recognized color variations.

 Marans chickens are what I like to call, chunky mamas.
 They have fluffy bodies similar in shape to Welsummers with wider chests and stocky bodies and a medium single comb.

 They’re mid-sized bird with orange eyes and white skin.
 Adult hens weigh in at 6.5 pounds and roosts are 7 pounds, about the size of Wyandottes and a bit smaller than Rocks.
 Quick-growing Marans are considered dual-purpose and can be used for eggs and meat.

 There are different strains or lines and there is some variability in both the number of eggs and the deepness of the color.

 ‘Production Strains’ have been bred to lay more eggs, and because the color of the eggs lightens up as the season progresses they’ll end the year laying much lighter eggs.

 In general, Marans aren’t phenomenal layers, the hens lay around 180-200 large eggs per year.
 In my experience the egg shells are much thicker and harder than other eggs, it makes them a bit miserable to peel when hard-boiled and I’m honestly shocked the chicks ever manage to get out!